+91 9999466225 info@anujjindal.in

 The salary of an RBI Grade B officer includes various allowances and perks apart from the basic monthly pay.
 As per the latest notification, the RBI salary granted to the officers is as follows:

-• Basic monthly pay: The initial monthly basic pay 2025 of an RBI Grade B Officer is Rs.
-55,200/– per month.
+• Basic monthly pay: According to 2026, the initial monthly basic pay of an RBI Grade B officer is Rs.
+78,450/– per month.

 • HRA: In case accommodation is not provided, 15% of basic pay is granted as HRA to officers.

-The RBI Grade B Officer job is one of the most respected regulatory bodies in India.
-I say this because, RBI as in the Central Bank of India, is very generous when it comes to paying the salary and benefits to RBI Grade B officers.
+The RBI Grade B Officer job is one of the most respected regulatory bodies in India because it is the Central Bank of India, and very generous in paying salary and benefits to RBI Grade B officers.

-Now, let us look at the RBI Grade B officer pay scale, perks, and allowances and understand how much salary you can draw as an RBI Grade B officer.
+Now, let us look at the RBI Grade B officer pay scale, perks, and allowances in the table below:

-RBI Annual CTC32 to 34 lakh per year
+RBI Annual CTC40 to 42 lakh per year

 As you keep on working in the organization, your basic pay keeps on increasing as well.